Loken85/NTPN_GUI/README.md

 ### By Adrian Lindsay
 ### University of British Columbia

-This is the home of the Neural Trajectory Point Net (NTPN), a spatial transformer based neural network approach to extracting and analysing the geometry of neural representations.
+This is the home of the Neural Trajectory Point Net (NTPN) tool and GUI, a spatial transformer based neural network approach to extracting and analysing the geometry of neural representations.

 The details and background of the NTPN can be found in my doctoral dissertation: Understanding the Geometry of Emotion [Lindsay, 2024: UBC] (https://doi.org/10.14288/1.0445225)

-In it's current form, this repository is not stand alone, but is simply a collection of the functions and scripts used to perform the analysis described in the paper linked above.
+This repositroy is a work in progress, converting the original scripts to a more user-friendly tool with graphical interface.
 Further development is in progress and will be available as a pre-print in future.

 ## Basic Architecture of the NTPN